 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XII.
-MIN NERAL RESOURCES: Would the Project; a.
+MIN NERAL RESOURCES: Would the project; a.
 Result in the loss of availability of a known mineral resource that would be a value to the region and the residents of the state? b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?

-- a.
+Discus sion a.
 No impact.
-The Project site is not within the administrative boundaries of an oilfield and there are no oil wells found on the site (DOC 2022b).
-Therefore, the Project would not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state. - b.
+The project site is not within the administra no oil wells found on the site (DOC 2022b).
+Therefore availability of a known mineral resource that would be of the state. , the projec ct would not re esult in the loss of b.
 No impact.
-The Project site is currently designated LR and, if the GPA is approved, this designation would change to GC.
-No portion of the site is designated for a potential mineral resource extraction use such as R-MP (Mineral and Petroleum).
-Therefore, the Project would not result in the loss of availability of a locally-important mineral resource recovery site that is delineated in a local general plan, specific plan or other land use plan.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XIII.
-NC DISE: Would the Project result in: a.
-Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the Project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b.
-Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes C. For a Project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Project area to excessive noise levels? \boxtimes a.
+The project site is currently designate designation would change to GC.
+One lot would be portion of the site is designated for a potential mine (Mineral and Petroleum).
+Therefore, the project would locally-important mineral resource recovery site the specific plan or other land use plan.
+Low Mediu eral resourd Id not resu m Density Resi e extraction u It in the loss o dential (LM use such a f availabili MR).
+No s R-MP ty of a Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XIII.
+NC DISE: Would the project result in: a.
+Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b.
+Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes C. For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

+a.
 Less than significant impact.
-The Project would generate both short-term construction noise and operational noise.
-The first type of short-term construction noise would result from transport of construction equipment and materials to the Project site, and construction worker commutes.
+The project is a combination of residential and self-storage, which are not noise-intensive uses.
+The project would generate both short-term construction noise and operational noise.
+The first type of short-term construction noise would result from transport of construction equipment and materials to the project site, and construction worker commutes.
+These transportation activities would incrementally raise noise levels on access roads leading to the site.
+A one-time trip to move pieces of heavy equipment for grading and construction activities would result in single-event noise at a distance of 50 feet from a sensitive noise receptor that would reach a maximum level of 84 A-weighted decibels ("dBA").
+Because the equipment would be left onsite for the duration of project construction, the one-time trip would not add to the daily traffic noise in the project vicinity.
 The total daily vehicle trips resulting from construction worker commutes would be minimal when compared to existing traffic volumes on the affected streets, and the long-term noise level change would not be perceptible.